davestewart/davestewart-content/content/blog/productivity/excel-copy-columns/index.md

 - [Personal Macro Workbook in Excel - make macros available in all workbooks](https://www.ablebits.com/office-addins-blog/excel-personal-macro-workbook/)

+### The VBA code

-The raw VBA code (should you want it) is available here:
+A copy of the code (should you not want to install) is available here:

 - [excel - copy columns.vba](https://gist.github.com/davestewart/8301538c48a09162e868665ec67d6f3a)

-The code is very-well commented, so take a look if you want to know what's going on under the hood.
+It's very-well commented, so take a look if you want to know what's going on under the hood.

-Excel VBA is a little tricky, but I've hopefully iterated on it enough times to identify the footguns, and now there's a certain level of resilience that it should work in most scenarios.
+Excel VBA is a little tricky, but I've hopefully iterated on it enough times to identify the footguns, and there's hopefully a certain level of resilience that it should now work in most scenarios.
+Feel free to leave a comment if you spot any bugs, or need help to understand the code.

 FWIW [I used Chat GPT](https://chat.openai.com/share/8f534429-f345-434e-8262-073f6b83465b) to help me work out a lot of it!